swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/chapter-51-set-up-label-studio.md

 You can now start Label Studio with the following command:

+!!! warning "macOS: raise the open-file limit"

+    Importing 1,000 images can exceed macOS's open-file limit.
+Raise it in the same terminal before starting Label Studio:

+    ```sh title="Execute the following command(s) in a terminal"
+    ulimit -n 4096
+    ```

 ```sh title="Execute the following command(s) in a terminal"
 # Start Label Studio
 DATA_UPLOAD_MAX_NUMBER_FILES=1000 label-studio